hoaihdinh/pet-network-distributed/README.md

 ### Quick Start
 The consensus algorithms were both implemented on the Layered Architecture.
 There are three versions of the Layered Architecture according to the type of consensus desired: None/Base, 2PC, or Raft.
 Each have their own compose.yml file and therefore have different start commands.
 You cannot start more than one at a time.
+View bottom of ReadME file for supplemental initialization information.

 #### 1. Clone Repository
 ```bash